Mokshda13/Neural-Network-model-to-predict-Diabetes/README.md

 #### Architecture:
 Input Neurons:8<br/>
-(Input parameters:NumberOfPregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age)<br/>
+(Input parameters:NumberOfPregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age)<br/>
 Output Neurons:1(Diabetic/Non-diabetic)<br/>
 Hidden Layers:1<br/>
 Activation Function:Sigmoid<br/>

-This Neural Network is feedforward and fully connected.Every node in a given layer is fully connected to every node in next layer.
+This Neural Network is feedforward and fully connected.
+Every node in a given layer is fully connected to every node in next layer.

 ## Flow of Program

 #### Files:
-There are two files,one containing the neural network and other containing the dataset to train the network.The file Diabetes_diagnosis_nn.py contains the neural network.
+There are two files,one containing the neural network and other containing the dataset to train the network.
+The file Diabetes_diagnosis_nn.py contains the neural network.

 #### Introduction:
-The Neural Network is programmed in Python mainly using the NumPy library.NumPy(Numerical Python) consists of  Mutidimensional array objects and a collection of routines for processing those arrays.<br/>
+The Neural Network is programmed in Python mainly using the NumPy library.
+NumPy(Numerical Python) consists of  Mutidimensional array objects and a collection of routines for processing those arrays.<br/>

 diabetes_diagnosis_nn.py code breakdown: